RaceStatsApp Review: Horse Racing Betting & Analytics App

 The light blue boxes show years where a profit was made backing this particular set of runners.
 Overall, it was showing that 129.71 points profit would have been made backing these selections over the years.

-He had spotted that in every year that we had selected, except one, there had been a 4th or 5th that had hit odds of 100.00 in-running and gone on to win the race.
+He had spotted that in every year that I had selected, except one, there had been a 4th or 5th that had hit odds of 100.00 in-running and gone on to win the race.

 RaceStatsApp In-play high example

-Finally, Mike noted that it looked like most of the winners for this strategy were later in the day, so a start time of 3-4pm might be a better option rather than running it for the whole day.
+Finally, Mike noted that it looked like most of the winners for this strategy were later in the day, so a start time of 3.00-4.00pm might be a better option rather than running it for the whole day.

 He was right!

-We also added a 0.2 point bet at 100.00 on the 4th and 5th favourite as suggested, and as predicted, it happened!
+I also added a 0.2 point bet at 100.00 on the 4th and 5th favourite as suggested, and as predicted, it happened!

 RaceStatsApp In-play high example